Line 2 (Guangzhou Metro): Initial Section

 On December 29, 2002, the first section of Line 2 from Sanyuanli to Xiaogang opened for trial operation with nine stations.
 The section is 8.9 km long.
 Upon opening, it was the first metro line in Mainland China to be equipped with platform screen doors, central air conditioning, rigid overhead line and contactless transit card faregates.
 On June 28, 2003, the section from Xiaogang to Pazhou were put into service.
 Fully completing the first phase of Line 2, with a length of 18.28 km.
 The total cost of Line 2's first phase was estimated to be 11.309 billion yuan, with an average cost of 486 million yuan per kilometer.

-Line 2-8 split project
+Line 2-8 realignment project

 During the construction of the first phase of Line 2 there were already plans to modify its alignment.
 In June 2007, the project was formally approved by the National Development and Reform Commission, and started construction in August.
-The project will dismantle the original L shaped Line 2 and extend it to the south, west and north; transforming Line 2 into a north-south line and spinning off the east west section into Line 8.
+The project will dismantle the original L-shaped Line 2 and extend it to the south, west and north; transforming Line 2 into a north–south line and spinning off the east–west section into Line 8.
 The total estimated cost of the project is 14.729 billion yuan.
-In 2010, the entire Line 2 from Sanyuanli Station to Wanshengwei Station was suspended between September 22 to 24 and preparations where made to switch the trackage to the new section heading south to Guangzhou South railway station.
+In 2010, the entire Line 2 from Sanyuanli Station to Wanshengwei Station was suspended from September 22 to 24 and preparations were made to switch the trackage to the new section heading south to Guangzhou South railway station.
 The project won the 17th China Civil Engineering Zhan Tianyou Award.